Anastasia: And what do I get out of this?

 It is no secret that I am not a fan of those books.
-I might eventually write more fully about why, but other writers have already done this so beautifully I’m not sure I have anything to add to that particular conversation.
+Other writers have already written about this so beautifully I’m not sure I have much more to add to that particular conversation.
 However, the above quote captures the essence of this topic perfectly.
 Hmm… maybe Ms James did have some insightful moments after all!

 When we’re children, we’re taught that no-one’s perfect.
 It’s a platitude, though a truism, perhaps to encourage us not to criticise others – or ourselves – too harshly.
 And because no-one is perfect, I firmly believe there is no such thing as a Perfect Relationship.
 There are amazing, incredible, wonderful relationships – and I count myself lucky to be in one of these.
 But perfect?
 With all our flaws, foibles, beautifully messy humanity and inevitable mistakes?
 No.

 My relationship has imperfections.
 So does yours, I guarantee it.

 We come, all of us, with our Price of Admission.
 These are the things about us that are imperfect, maybe even problematic, that someone must live with in order to be in a relationship with us.
 These are the things, be they big or small, that we don’t see eye-to-eye with our partner on.
 The things that, if you dwell on them, form the end of the sentence “the relationship would be PERFECT if only…“